-The Council is promoting Neighbourhood Plans, the adoption of which will in addition to guiding future development, enable parish areas to receive a share of the financial benefits of development that comes from the CIL, and also allow them to set their own priorities for its investment.
-In 2017/18, two Neighbourhood Plans were taken to referendum and approved by the community.
-The referendums, Lichfield City referendum and Whittington and Fisherwick referendum took place on 22 February 2018, with both gaining the necessary levels of support from those voting.
+The Council is promoting Neighbourhood Plans the adoption of which will, in addition to guiding future development, enable parish areas to receive a share of the financial benefits of development that comes from the CIL, and also allow them to set their own priorities for its investment.
+In 2018/19, five Neighbourhood Plans were taken to referendum and approved by the community.
+The referendums, Alrewas, Longdon and Armitage with Handsacre took place in September 2018, Elford in November 2018, and Fradley in January 2019.
+All five gained the necessary levels of support from those voting.

-We are about to start the review process for our Local Plan and are also progressing the Allocations document.
-The principle of progressing a review has been agreed by members, and shortly a report will be presented to Cabinet which, if approved, will allow a consultation to commence with local residents, communities, businesses and other key stakeholders on the scope of the review and the issues that will need to be addressed.
-The work will start in earnest once the Land Allocations document - part 2 of our current Local Plan - is submitted to the Secretary of State for examination.
+The review process for our Local Plan has commenced.
+The principle of progressing a review was agreed by members, and following the approval by Cabinet consultation took place with local residents, communities, businesses and other key stakeholders on the scope of the review and the issues that will need to be addressed (see comments in Core Principle B).

-During 2017/18, following a lengthy procurement process, it was decided to outsource the operational delivery of our leisure centres both in Burntwood and Lichfield.
-Outsourcing is a tried and tested model throughout the UK - within Staffordshire three other districts currently outsource their services.
+During 2017/18, following a lengthy procurement process, it was decided to outsource the operational delivery of our leisure centres both in Burntwood and Lichfield to Freedom Leisure.